Susskind: History

-Süsskind remained a widely-used given name among German-speaking Jews into the 19th century.
+Süsskind remained a widely used given name among German-speaking Jews into the 19th century.

 Beginning in the 18th century, some Jews adopted Süsskind as a patronymic surname.

 Süsskind ceased to be used as a given name around mid-19th-century.

 The baronial family of Süßkind is descended from Johann Gottlieb Süßkind, a cousin of theologian Friedrich Gottlieb Süskind, who was given the title of nobility by the king of Bavaria in 1821.
 The family is descended from one Michael Süßkind, recorded as a citizen of Esslingen in 1425.

 The surname was introduced to the United States by the 1880s.

+Karl Fedor Süsskind, born in Dresden in 1843, introduced the surname "Süssekind" in Brazil.
+He initially settled in Salvador in 1861 before relocating to Rio de Janeiro in 1879.